mModule/iYTm/README.md

 - Reboot device.<br>

 ### Recent changes
-- Some cleanup
-- Update to YouTube Music v5.31.50
+- Update to YouTube Music v5.34.51

 ### How to
 _Still need to create the wiki pages :roll_eyes:_